PERSUE-Lab-ASU/Zoom-Privacy-Data-Collection-Framework/README.md

 This project is an automated web scraper for the [Zoom App Marketplace](https://marketplace.zoom.us/), designed to collect privacy-related data from all listed apps.
 It extracts app permissions, privacy policies, and other metadata, logs execution details, and emails a summary report.

+The data collected through this framework was used in the paper "Who's Watching You Zoom?
+Investigating Privacy of Third-Party Zoom Apps".
+The processed data from this study can be accessed at [PERSUE-Lab-ASU/Zoom-Privacy-Data-Poligraph-Cleaned](https://github.com/PERSUE-Lab-ASU/Zoom-Privacy-Data-Poligraph-Cleaned).

 ---

 ## System Overview